0xhrsh/CD-Assignments/a3/README.md

 - If you enter (say) "123wqer45", it will not be counted as a word.
 - aBc is a valid word. (case doesn't matter)

+## Q: F
+### Note:
+- Input will be taken from STDIN, press enter (newline) to submit.
+- Output will be printed on STDOUT.
+### Assumptions:
+- Words are be made up of alphabets only and seperated by spaces (anything failing this criteria will not be counted)
+- If you enter (say) "123wqer45", it will not be counted as a word.
+- aBc is a valid word. (case doesn't matter)

 ## Q: G
 ### Note: